Skip to content

 1. Starts a watcher that deploys any infrastructure changes.

-The sst dev CLI makes it so that you won’t have to start your frontend or your container applications separately.
+The sst dev CLI makes it so that you won’t have to start your frontend or container applications separately.
 Learn more about sst dev.

 Deploy